Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Traditional Method for ML on Graphs.md

   <img src="src/1.3.2.png" width="200">   <img src="src/1.3.3.png" width="200">

+    You might wonder: Let’s just use Gaussian elimination to solve this system of linear equations.
+Bad idea!
+Not scalable!

 - PageRank: Matrix Formulation
-  - Stochastic adjacency matrix M: distribution of out-links per page (column)
+  - Stochastic adjacency matrix M: probability distribution of out-links per page (column)
-  - Rank vector r: one entry per page
+  - Rank vector r: one entry per page representing the importance score.
   - flow equation: $r=M\cdot r$

   <img src="src/1.3.4.png" width="500">
   <img src="src/1.3.5.png" width="500">

-- Connection to Random Walk
+- Intuitive Connection to Random Walk

     Imagine a random web surfer:
     - at any time t surfer is on some page i
     - at time t+1 the surfer follows an out-link from i uniformly at random
-    - ends up on some page j linnked from i
+    - ends up on some page j linked from i
     - process repeats indefinitely

   Let: